yaaminiv/yaaminiv.github.io/_posts/2018-02-18-Remaining-Analyses-Part17.md

 Each protein is coded with the same color, and with different shapes indicating the constituent peptides.
 I also used this color scheme to indicate protein function:

+- Oxidative stress: blue
 - Heat shock: orange/red
 - Acid-base balance: purple
 - Drug resistance: pink
 - Fatty acid metabolism: yellow
 - Carbohydrate metabolism: brown
-- Cell and growth maintenance: green
+- Cell growth and maintenance: green

 I didn't add a legend, since I thought I'd first get feedback on the figure, then make it better.
 The downside with this graph is that there are 37 peptides at 5 different locations in this one figure, so it's a little busy.